FilipKlaesson/dbo/README.md

 1. regret

-⋅⋅⋅Reports the mean over the n_runs together with the 95% confidence bound error (.csv) ⋅⋅⋅Plot of the mean regret together with 95% confidence bounds (.png/.pdf)
+    Reports the mean over the n_runs together with the 95% confidence bound error (.csv)

+    Plot of the mean regret together with 95% confidence bounds (.png/.pdf)

 2. bo*

-⋅⋅⋅Plots of every iteration in the optimization algorithm (.png/.pdf) ⋅⋅⋅Gif of the progress in the optimization algorithm      (.gif)
+    Plots of every iteration in the optimization algorithm (.png/.pdf)

+    Gif of the progress in the optimization algorithm      (.gif)

  ---